mola-T/signal/README.md

 ;; ==> "I am emitted." will print after 3 second.
 ```

-Same as `signal-emitB` you can also provide arguments to `signal-emit`
+Same as `signal-emitb` you can also provide arguments to `signal-emit`

 With everything combined, you can also write something like this: